wiheto/teneto/README.md

 ## Contributers

-For a list of contributers to teneto, see:  [teneto.readthedocs.io](https://teneto.readthedocs.io/en/latest/contribute.html)
+For a list of contributors to teneto, see:  [teneto.readthedocs.io](https://teneto.readthedocs.io/en/latest/contribute.html)

 ## Cite